uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 ## Pre Installation Notes

--   Make sure your Operating System is up to date (Windows Search > Check for Updates)
+-   Make sure your Operating System is up to date
+    -   Windows Search > `Check for Updates`
+    -   Rinse and repeat until there are no more updates
 -   This tutorial covers Windwows 11 which is required for this course.
 If you are using Windows 10, in theory, as long as you have the latest version of 10 - you should be able to complete this setup.
 However, this has not been tested and you will have to resolve any differences that are not supported by your Operating System.
 -   Unlike macOS and Linux (at least out of the box), Windows does not support bash/terminal.
 In order to get Windows to act more like macOS and Linux, we need to enable Windows Subsystem for Linux (WSL).